Cape rockjumper: Description

-Behavior and ecology
+Behaviour and ecology

 Diet

 Birds forage on rocky slopes and scree.
 Insects are the major part of the diet, although small vertebrates are reported to be taken by Cape rockjumpers.
 A range of insects are taken, including caterpillars, moths, grasshoppers, beetles and flies.
 In addition to insects other prey include lizards and geckos, amphibians, scorpions, annelid worms and spiders.
 Their wings are proportionately small and they do not fly very often, although they will often take long gliding "flights" across valleys or downslope.
 They spend most of their lives running and jumping among rocks and grasses while hunting arthropods, small lizards, and amphibians.

 Breeding

 Family group territories near Cape Town vary in size from 4–11 ha, but are larger out east.
 Typically these grounds consist of a breeding pair and one or two additional individuals, usually offspring from the preceding breeding season.
 These helpers participate in territorial defence and alarm calling, and in the feeding of nestlings and fledglings of the breeding pair.
 Both sexes help with nest building and incubation.

 While an initial study from 2002 found Cape rockjumpers attempt only one nest per season, a more recent study found they will attempt up to 5 nests per season if initial nests fail, and even re-nesting when they have had a successful nest.

-Nests are built on the ground under rocky overhangs, and lined with either fur from red rock hare or old and fluffy protea seed pods.
+Nests are built on the ground under rocky overhangs, and lined with either fur from red rock hares or old and fluffy protea seed pods.
 In general, nests are built under rocks on the downward facing slope to provide protection in inclement weather.